Unique Network (UNQ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Unique Network Historical Price

-According to the latest data gathered on Unique Network live price page, the current price of Unique Network is 0.00326981USD.
-The circulating supply of Unique Network(UNQ) is 244.62M UNQ , giving it a market capitalization of $799.85K.
+According to the latest data gathered on Unique Network live price page, the current price of Unique Network is 0.00467958USD.
+The circulating supply of Unique Network(UNQ) is 234.91M UNQ , giving it a market capitalization of $1.10M.

 The Unique Network Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of UNQ based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.